noorrani-the-coder/SignWave/README.md

+Project Overview

+The YouTube Caption to Sign Language Extension is a browser extension designed to enhance video accessibility for the deaf and hard-of-hearing community.
+This extension captures real-time YouTube captions, processes them, and displays corresponding sign language videos in an embedded pop-up window.

+Technology Stack
+• Frontend: React.js (for UI and interactions)
+• Backend: Not required (Client-side processing)
+• API Integration: YouTube API (for captions)
+• Storage: Local storage for sign language video mappings

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.